 For our last dinner in Hong Kong, we decided to try a Michelin starred restaurant.
 I have already tried eating a few times in Tim Ho Wan (Manila) that’s why we picked Din Tai Fung.
 Famous for their Xiao Long Bao, it was originally a cooking oil retail shop in Taiwan in the 1950s.
 The New York Times in 1993 gave them their first accolade as the only Asian restaurant in their Top 10 Restaurants of the World list.
 It was consecutively awarded one Michelin star from 2010 – 2014.
 Din Tai Fung has branches worldwide.

 Arriving at the restaurant, one will be first greeted with the view of their kitchen through glass windows.
-I was impressed with what I saw, with the cleanliness and hygienic handling of food, despite the busyness of the chefs.
+I was impressed with what I saw, with the cleanliness and hygienic handling of food, despite the chefs being busy.
 Walking through the dining area, I felt a bit underdressed.
-My white shirt and jean shorts wasn’t in theme with the luxurious feel of the interiors.
+My white shirt and jean shorts weren’t in theme with the luxurious feel of the interiors.
 The servers were prompt with handing the menu and order sheet.

 They have an extensive menu like the other restaurants we tried in Hong Kong.
 But we focused on their specialty: Xiao Long Bao (steamed soup-filled dumplings).
 Working in the hospitality industry afforded me knowledge of how these kinds of food are made fresh, and by hand.
 So I know, that a lot of effort and skill goes into making them.
 In fact, it takes 18 folds and 3 days to make those delicious morsels.